-- The physical interface of the TOE to the external environment is the entire surface of the IC. - The electrical interface of the TOE to the external environment is: - The data-oriented I/O interface to the TOE is formed by the I/O pad. - The interface to the firmware is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is constituted on the one hand by the RMS routine calls and on the other by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the STS test routine call, i.e. entry to test mode (STS-TM entry).
+- The physical interface of the TOE to the external environment is the entire surface of the IC. - The electrical interface of the TOE to the external environment is the data-oriented I/O interface formed by the I/O pad. - The data oriented I/O interface to the TOE is formed by the I/O pad - The interface to the firmware is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is constituted on the one hand by the RMS routine calls and on the other by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the STS test routine call, i.e. entry to test mode (STS-TM entry) - The interface to the RSA calculations is defined from the RSA2048 library interface. - The interface to the ECC calculations is defined from the ECC library interface.